St. Joseph Island (Ontario): Climate

 Given its northern latitude, winter days are quite short, with as little as eight and a half hours of daylight on the December solstice.
 The June solstice experiences 15 hours and 48 minutes between sunrise and sunset.

 Ecology

-St. Joseph Island forms the northwesternmost point of the Mixedwood Plains ecozone that stretches through southern Ontario to the St. Lawrence shore to Quebec City.
-This makes the island relatively unique from the Ontario mainland across the North Channel as only it and Manitoulin Island are considered parts of this ecozone.
+St. Joseph Island forms the northwestern-most point of the Mixedwood Plains ecozone that stretches through southern Ontario along the St. Lawrence Seaway shore to Quebec City.
+This distinguishes the island from the northern Ontario mainland across the North Channel as only it and Manitoulin Island form parts of this ecozone.
 The ecozone is characterized by a relatively mild and moist climate with rich, fertile soils capable of supporting mixed deciduous and evergreen forests and tolerant hardwood forests.
 This zone is home to fauna and flora that are among the most diverse in Canada.

-Within the ecozone, the island forms part of the Lake Simcoe-Rideau ecoregion which is distinguished by a relatively humid climate with a growing season of 205 to 230 days, and bedrock made up of Paleozoic dolomite and limestone covered by rocks and soils deposited by glaciers and post glacial lakes.
+Within the ecozone, the island forms part of the Lake Simcoe-Rideau ecoregion which is distinguished by a relatively humid climate with a growing season of 205 to 230 days and bedrock made up of Paleozoic dolomite and limestone covered by rocks and soils deposited by glaciers and post glacial lakes.